mobxjs/mobx/docs/best/decorators.md

 ## Decorator syntax and Create React App (v2)

 * decorators are not supported out of the box in `create-react-app@2.*`.
-To fix this, you can either use the `decorate` utility, eject, or use the [customize-cra](https://github.com/arackaf/customize-cra) package.
+To fix this, you can either use the `decorate` utility, eject, [fork cra repo](https://2muchcoffee.com/blog/customizing-create-react-app-without-eject/) or use the [customize-cra](https://github.com/arackaf/customize-cra) package.

 ---